-Taito's Dead Connection is a surprisingly fresh and fun take on the arena shooter genre, something that arcade goers saw plenty of in the early 90's.
-It styles itself after a gangster movie, and it takes some heavy inspiration from movies like The Godfather and The Untouchables.
+Taito’s Dead Connection is a surprisingly fresh and fun take on the arena shooter genre, something that arcade goers saw plenty of in the early 90s.
+It styles itself after a gangster movie, and takes some heavy inspiration from movies like The Godfather and The Untouchables.
 In that sort of facial plagiarism that seemed to be all over games of the time, the bad guy even looks just like Marlon Brando.
-It's an interesting theme, and not one that was explored all that often until more recent games like Mafia.
+It’s an interesting theme, and not one that was explored all that often until more recent games like Mafia.

-You start off with a pistol, and given how easy most enemies in this game are to kill, it's actually pretty useful.
-There's a few other weapons to use on your foes, however, like machine guns and shotguns.
-These are generally more useful against bosses, who can take a lot more punishment, but you've got a limited amount of ammunition to work with.
-When you run out of ammo, your character will chuck the gun out of their hand with a "Damn it!", which is a nice touch.
+You start off with a pistol, and given how easy most enemies in this game are to kill, it’s actually pretty useful.
+There are a few other weapons to use on your foes, however, like machine guns and shotguns.
+These are generally more useful against bosses, who can take a lot more punishment, but you’ve got a limited amount of ammunition to work with.
+When you run out of ammo, your character will chuck the gun out of their hand with a “Damn it!”, which is a nice touch.

 Where Dead Connection really shines, however, is the level design.
-Unlike most arena shooters that stick you in a flat arena, Dead Connection's levels actually have an amazing amount of depth and interactivity for the time.
+Unlike most arena shooters that stick you in a flat space, Dead Connection’s levels actually have an amazing amount of depth and interactivity for the time.
 For example, the first level takes place inside a fancy hotel.
 You can shoot up the candlesticks on the tables to set them aflame, destroying them, or you can move up the stairs to a higher level, giving you a good vantage point to shoot thugs at while leaving you free to leap down to the ground.